-Portfolio Rebalancing:
+Portfolio Rebalancing

-In accordance with the provision of paragraph 1.14.1.2(b) and 2.9 of SEBI Master Circular for Mutual Funds in case of deviation from the mandated asset allocation due to passive breaches (occurrence of instances not arising out of omission and commission of AMCs), the portfolio would be rebalanced within 30 business days from the date of deviation.
+In accordance with paragraph 2.9 of SEBI Master Circular for Mutual Funds, in case of deviation from the mandated asset allocation due to passive breaches (occurrence of instances not arising out of omission and commission of AMCs), the portfolio would be rebalanced within 30 business days from the date of deviation.
 Where the portfolio is not rebalanced within 30 business days, justification for the same shall be placed before the Investment Committee and reasons for the same shall be recorded in writing.
 The Investment Committee, if so desires, can extend the timelines up to sixty (60) business days from the date of completion of mandated rebalancing period.
 However, at all times, the portfolio will adhere to the overall investment objective of the scheme.